 120 Cataract Surgeries, 20 Uterine Prolapse Treatments, and Vital Medicines Bring Hope to Underserved Communities.

-In a monumental effort to bridge healthcare gaps in rural Nepal, the nonprofit organization Helping Heart Nepal conducted two transformative free health camps in Saraha and Mahottari districts during April 2025.
+In a monumental effort to bridge healthcare gaps in rural Nepal, the nonprofit organization Helping Heart Nepal conducted two transformative free health camps in Saraha and Mahottari districts during April 2025 with the help of HHRD USA/Nepal.
 The initiative provided critical medical care to over 1,500 patients, offering not just hope but life-changing interventions to some of the region’s most vulnerable populations.

 Key Achievements: